-Audrey Tseng de Melo Fischer (they/them) is based in Lenapehoking (Brooklyn).
-As a trans(queer) and bi(racial/national) architectural designer, writer, and researcher, Audrey’s work explores the interplay between heritage and futurism.
-Viewing them as sociopolitical constructs—one which stimulates both destruction and reconstruction of built environments—they have meditated (link to CV spreadsheet) on the borders and binaries within these spaces.
+Audrey Tseng de Melo Fischer (they/them) is based in Tenochtitlán (Mexico City) and Lenapehoking (Brooklyn) .
+As a trans(queer) and bi(racial/national) architectural designer, writer, and researcher, Audrey’s work (link to CV spreadsheet) analyses the instrumentalization of borders and binaries within heritage and futurism, and their potential to deconstruct and reconstruct socio-political territories.

 Architectural heritage unravels the futuristic potential for both violence—of displacement, dispossession, and erasure—and abundance—of care, solidarity, and interdependencies.